misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 ## Conclusion

-This migration was a pretty standard developer experience of reading docs, troubleshooting, DuckDuckGo and Google searches, coffee and banging your head against the keyboard.
+This migration was a pretty standard developer experience of reading docs, troubleshooting, DuckDuckGo and Google searches, coffee and banging my head against the keyboard.
 In the end, I'm really happy with this setup despite the pain points outlined above.
 I learned about React and took my JavaScript up a notch.
 A great learning experience resulting in a fast, good-looking site if I do say so myself.

 ## Links